-There is a beautiful temple at Indru Nag built by local villagers which is dedicated to Snake King.
+There is a beautiful temple at Indru Nag built by local villagers which are dedicated to Snake King.
 According to the locals, the deity saves them from natural calamities, especially heavy rains.
-The magnificent location of the temple provides the bird eye view of Dharamshala, which in itself is a sight to behold.
+The magnificent location of the temple provides a bird’s eye view of Dharamshala, which in itself is a sight to behold.

-Next adventure that awaits you at Indru Nag is Paragliding.
+The next adventure that awaits you at Indru Nag is Paragliding.
 It has been making people fly since 2011.
 Located just below the temple gate is the take-off site.
 It is a 15-20 minutes ride.
-Ideal time for flying at Indru Nag is between October and December.
+The ideal time for flying at Indru Nag is between October and December.

 “Fly high like a bird in the sky”

-Another adventure are the Indrunag Camps.
-A smoky campfire with a bowl of maggi in hands, the smell of firewood, and the singing of birds.
+Another adventure is the Indrunag Camps.
+A smoky campfire with a bowl of Maggi in my hands, the smell of firewood, and the singing of birds.
 Camping has its perks!
 And these are some of our favorites!
 With some incredible camping sites at Indru Nag, you’ll be able to embrace the wilderness at its finest!

 So, don’t forget to add Indrunag to your travel bucket list of Dharamshala, or you definitely are going to regret it!

-For those who want an easy yet a beautiful trek to be done over a weekend, Triund is your go to place.
+For those who want an easy yet beautiful trek to be done over a weekend, Triund is your go-to place.
 The Triund trek is easy but steep.
-However, the steep climb is put to rights by bracing walks through the rhododendron and oak trees.
-Along the trail you’ll hear those sweet birds chirping in the forests making it a birdwatcher’s delight.
+However, the steep climb is put to the right by bracing walks through the rhododendron and oak trees.
+Along the trail, you’ll hear those sweet birds chirping in the forests making it a birdwatcher’s delight.

 What are the perks of being at Triund?